 At the beginning of the majority of modules, students will be given a folder containing the course material to be delivered.
 If modules incorporate laboratory work or site visits which require particular preparation or documentation, students will be notified in advance.

-NTEC reserve the right to cancel modules if the minimum number of students required to run it is not met.
+NTEC reserve the right to cancel modules if the minimum number of students required to run it is not met or there are other mitigating circumstances.

 DISTANCE LEARNING MODULE DELIVERY (Part time)